joegasewicz/flask-file-upload/README.md

 ##### Set file paths to multiple objects
-The majority of requests will require many entities to be returned & these entities may have SQLAlchemy `backrefs` & these back reference relationships may also contain Flask-File-Upload (FFU) modified SQLAlchemy models.
-To make this trivial, this method will set the appropriate filename urls to to your SQLAlchemy model object (if the transaction hasn't completed then **add_file_urls_to_models** will complete the transaction by default).
+The majority of requests will require many entities to be returned & these entities may have SQLAlchemy `backrefs` with relationships that may also contain Flask-File-Upload (FFU) modified SQLAlchemy models.
+To make this trivial, this method will set the appropriate filename urls to your SQLAlchemy model objects (if the transaction hasn't completed then **add_file_urls_to_models** will complete the transaction by default).